gboone/rePress/README.md

 ## Support

 The plugin currently supports ingesting posts and exporting the raw post content.
-And currently it's failing on anything beyond the first post for some strange reason.
+And currently has some characters like pipes showing up in strange places.
 But, hey, we're just getting started!
-This is very much a work in progress and contributions are welcome.
+This is very much a work in progress and contributions and bits of advice are welcome.